Perspective on the WallStreetBets Mania

 GameStop Stock Goes Parabolic

 Reddit users coordinated together on a plan to make highly leveraged profits on certain stocks.
 They carefully chose companies that had far more shorts than long positions.
 In other words, they picked stocks that had a heavy number of bets that the price would go down.
-This included the movie threater operator AMC and decades-old tech names like Nokia and Blackberry.
+This included the movie theater operator AMC and decades-old tech names like Nokia and Blackberry.

 The most prominent target was down-and-out video game retailer GameStop.
 Based on its financial fundamentals, GameStop (NYSE ticker symbol GME) was in a dire situation.
 The viability of its business appeared to be in considerable peril.
 Thus, the large investment funds were betting heavily on its stock price falling.